Integrating PayPal Payflow Pro and Salesforce using Chargent

 - (for the test account it will be “PayPal”, but for production if you signed up through a Bank rather than directly with PayPal it may be different)

-- Username: You can get this by logging into your Payflow Pro account, and clicking Account Administration, and either “Manage Users” or “Add User” depending on if you already have
+- Username (User Login): You can get this by logging into your Payflow Pro account, and clicking Account Administration, and either “Manage Users” or “Add User” if you don’t already have User Login created.

 - Will you be using tokenization? (recommended)